Qharny/upload/readme.md

  _____________

-I'll wo4k on you soon
+I'll work on you soon
+yup...
+you need to be modified real goood